Template · Fleet

 • Steering: No excessive play.
 No unusual noises on full lock.

-How Quickler delivers the walkaround check in WhatsApp
+How Quickler runs the check

 Is a daily walkaround check a legal requirement for UK operators?